 This compound can raise your cholesterol levels.

-Another option is switching to decaf, as there have been researches which say it may decrease blood sugar.
+Another option is switching to decaf, as there have been researches that say it may decrease blood sugar.

 Amber L. Taylor also suggests including more grains and seeds in your meals, since “the grainier, the better”.